3 Year Fixed Rate Bond (Issue 565)

 • The account can be opened through any of our branches, via our website www.leedsbuildingsociety.co.uk or by post.

-• If you currently have an existing Leeds Building Society account it may be possible to transfer your funds, subject to your existing product terms and conditions and the product terms and conditions of this account.
+• If you currently have an existing Leeds Building Society account you may be able to transfer your funds, subject to your existing product terms and conditions and the product terms and conditions of this account.
 Please check with us to see whether this is possible.

 Operating the account: